USRSE/usrse.github.io/_events/2022/2022-10-funder-talk-series.md

 ## Event

 The inaugural talk of the US-RSE Funder Talk Series will be with Hal Finkel, Ph.D. from the US Department of Energy's (DOE's) Office of Advanced Scientific Computing Research (ASCR).
-This even will take place **Monday, October 17th at 2 PM ET, 1 PM CT, 12 PM MT, 11 AM PT**
+This event will take place **Monday, October 17th at 2 PM ET, 1 PM CT, 12 PM MT, 11 AM PT**

 Please join us in this interactive conversation.
 (If you can't participate in the interactive event, where you will be able to ask questions and help funders understand US-RSE, it will also be recorded.)